Whangateau Harbour: History

 The Whangateau Harbour is within the traditional rohe of Ngāti Manuhiri.
 The name Whāngateau was a traditional Māori language name for the harbour, and refers to the strong tidal currents in the estuary.
-The harbour and surrounding Mahurangi area was first settled in the 14th century by Māori, descendents of the Moekākara, Tainui, Arawa migratory canoes.
+The harbour and surrounding Mahurangi area was first settled in the 14th century by Māori, descendants of the Moekākara, Tainui, Arawa migratory canoes.
 By the 16th century, the Tāmaki Māori who settled in the region begun to be known by the name Ngā Oho.
 The tribal affiliation Ngāti Manuhiri began in the 17th century, and refers to Manuhiri, one of the four sons of the Te Kawerau ā Maki rangatira Maki.

 Prior to European settlement, six fortified pā defended the harbour, and the harbour (especially the Waikokopu to the south) were an important source of pipi and tuangi (cockles).
 The harbour was associated with the kūaka (bar-tailed godwit), which were traditionally harvested in the summer-time.

 Ngāti Manuhiri settled the harbour until the late 19th century, however members of Ngāti Manuhiri have returned to the harbour in modern times.
 In the 1850s, land around the harbour was purchased by Ranulph Dacre.
 Between 1942 and 1963, 380,000 cubic metres of sand were mined from the Mangatawhiri Spit, leading to coastal erosion at Omaha.
 Land use around the harbour intensified in the 1960s, and in the 1970s the Omaha causeway was constructed, creating an east-west bridge between Omaha and Point Wells over the Waikokopu Creek.